hackclub/hackclub/workshops/pixel_art_pad/README.md

 [final_code]: https://repl.it/@19EUCS071KUMARA/Pixel-Art-Pad
 [repl_it]: https://repl.it

+This workshop will take about 45 minutes to complete.

 ## Part 1: A Disclaimer

 Before we begin, an important disclaimer.
 Listen up, **especially if you're new to coding!**